anitagaga/MyTimeInterviewAssignment/README.md

 3. Configure PATH (Add Python and Pip to PATH)
 4. Use Pip to install robot framework (pip3 install robotframework)
 5. Use Pip to install SeleniumLibrary (pip3 install robotframework-seleniumlibrary)
-6. Install Pycharm IDE and Intellibot plugin (alternative IntelliJ/PyCharm Plugin for Robot Automation Framework: https://github.com/mtrubs/intellibot)
+6. Install Pycharm IDE and Intellibot plugin
 7. Download Selenium Browserdrivers for the browsers (safari has internal webdriver for automation)

 ## The Project Architecture